samrah-x/oop_project/README.md

 # Parking Control System

 A Spring Boot REST API for managing car parks, users, owners, layouts, and rentals.
+Please change the postgres SQL server settings in application.properites.
+Also, the endpoints are available at localhost:8081

 ---